edvin/pillar/README.md

 }
 ```

-To be clear, only listeners implementing the Projector interface are triggered during replay; all others are ignored.

-### ⚠️ Idempotency of Projectors
+### ⚠️ Projector Safety & Idempotency

-Since projectors may be invoked multiple times during replays, they must be idempotent — meaning applying the same event
+Projectors must be **pure and idempotent**.
+They are re-invoked during event replays to rebuild read models, so applying the same event multiple times should never
-multiple times should not produce different results or duplicate data.
-For example, when updating a database, projectors
+produce different results or duplicate data.

-should ensure "insert-or-update" logic rather than blindly inserting new records.
-This approach guarantees that replays
+For example, when updating a database, projectors should use *insert-or-update* logic instead of blindly inserting new
-can safely rebuild read models without causing data corruption or duplicates.
+records.

+⚠️ **Important:** Listeners that perform side effects (such as sending emails, publishing messages, or calling APIs)
+must **not** implement `Projector`, since replays would re-trigger those side effects.
+Projectors should handle only
+deterministic, replay-safe updates to read models.

 ---